cartesi/docs/cartesi-rollups/tutorials/calculator.md

 ---
 id: calculator
 title: Build a calculator dApp with Python
-tags: [calculator, dapps, python, tutorial]
+tags: [calculator, apps, python, tutorial]
 resources:
   - url: https://github.com/Mugen-Builders/calculator
     title: Source code for the Calculator dApp
 ---

-In this tutorial, we will build a simple Calculator dApp that will illustrate how requests are sent and processed within Cartesi Rollups Infrastructure.
+In this tutorial, we will build a simple Calculator dApp to illustrate how requests are sent and processed within Cartesi Rollups Infrastructure.

 This app will be written in Python.

 :::note
 The backend will be written using Python.
-Feel free to explore [the JavaScript version here](https://github.com/Mugen-Builders/calculator/tree/main/javascript) for added flexibility.
+For added flexibility, feel free to explore [the JavaScript version here](https://github.com/Mugen-Builders/calculator/tree/main/javascript).
 :::

 ## Set up your environment